Walid-bakir/Euler-projects/README.md

 The files are named p_x where x is the number of the problem as it figures in the website.

-I use python for this pertucular project.
+I use python for this particular project.